Primus27/R6-Profile-Switcher/README.md

 ### BETA Version 4.0.3 - Added ico file
  - Removed /src/dist/ from exclusions, allowing those who build from source to add the icon

+### BETA Version 4.1.0 - Added Dark Theme and Light Theme
+ - Default is set to 'dark'.
+You can use the light theme under the 'View' tab
+ - App no longer looks like it's from the Windows XP era

 &nbsp;